node-red/designs/designs/admin-api-authentication.md

 - For the "strategy" scheme, this is not possible.
 Because the OAuth strategy requires interaction with the browser, the Admin API cannot be executed.

 ### Adding a customizable token-based authentication function
-Add a new option `tokens` and `tokenHedaer` to `adminAuth`.
+Add a new option `tokens` and `tokenHeader` to `adminAuth`.

 The `tokens` options is a user-defined function process that has a 'token' as an argument, and can verify the provided token.
 This function is called if the token is not recognized from Node-RED's internal token store.

 The token is obtained from the existing Authorization header.
-If you want to get the token from any custom header, use the `tokenHedaer` option.
+If you want to get the token from any custom header, use the `tokenHeader` option.
-You can obtain a token from the specified header name instead of the authorization header by specifying the header name in `tokenHedaer` option.
+You can obtain a token from the specified header name instead of the authorization header by specifying the header name in `tokenHeader` option.

 #### setting.js example:
 ```javascript